The greater northeast Seattle area has gardens, natural areas, wetlands, parks and even golf courses which provide sanctuary for birds.

 Have you seen Eleanor and Eva, the northeast Seattle eagles?
 The mission of the Union Bay Watch blog is to promote the appreciation of wildlife on and around Union Bay, which extends from Husky Stadium to Laurelhurst on the east; the Montlake neighborhood is on the south side of Union Bay.
 The adventures of eagles, peregrine falcons, herons and other waterbirds are documented on the blog, including the family of eagles who live on the Broadmoor Golf Course and fly around the areas of the Arboretum, Montlake and the 520 bridge.
 Commenters may post sightings of where they have seen the eagles during the day, including eaglets Eleanor and Eva who most recently learned to fly.

 John James Audubon (1785 to 1851) was a French-American scientific specialist in the study of birds.
 He was also a painter and is best known for The Birds of America book with portraits of every bird then known in the USA.
 Audubon himself was not the founder of the Audubon Society, but years later groups of people concerned about nature and conservation of birds named their organization for him.
-The main office of Seattle Audubon is in Wedgwood and is a great resource for information about birds, animals and plants.
+The main office of the Seattle Audubon Society and its Nature Shop is in Wedgwood and is a great resource for information about birds, animals and plants.

 Have you started your holiday season gift list yet?
 Bird books make great gifts.
-The just-released Birding in Seattle and King County, second edition is available at the Seattle Audubon Nature Shop at 8050 35th Ave NE in Wedgwood, by phone at 523-4483 or on-line.
-This edition updates author Gene Hunn’s original book printed in 1982.
-The new edition documents 377 species of birds all the way over to the Cascade Crest of King County.
+Birding in Seattle and King County, second edition is available at the Seattle Audubon Nature Shop at 8050 35th Ave NE in Wedgwood, by phone at 523-4483 or on-line.
+This 2012 edition updates author Gene Hunn’s original book printed in 1982, and documents 377 species of birds all the way over to the Cascade Crest of King County.
 Extensive maps show well-known birding sites and recently-discovered “hot spots.”
 Mr. Hunn describes how recovered landscapes such as the former Sand Point Naval Air Station and the Montlake Fill have become valuable bird habitats.